OnwerkGmbH/node-versioneye-update/README.md

 This module uses the VersionEye API to update an already created VersionEye project with the current revision of a monitored file.
 VersionEye will automatically check your project and notify you about outdated dependencies.
 This can be used to monitor dependency files of internally hosted projects.

-The command line tool can be integrated in build jobs running on continuous integration systems like Jenkins.
+The command line tool can be integrated in build jobs running on continuous integration systems like [Jenkins](https://jenkins.io/).

+#### Globally installed packages
+Additionally versioneye-update can also be used to monitor the globally installed npm packages (with `npm install <packagename> -g`) on a machine.
+In this scenario a temporary pseudo `package.json` file is generated and uploaded to VersionEye.
+It makes sense to update such a VersionEye project regularly, for instance as a cron job or similar.

 ## Installation